She Used to Be Mine

-"She Used to Be Mine" is a song written by American singer-songwriter Sara Bareilles for Waitress, a musical stage adaptation of the 2007 film of the same name.
+"She Used to Be Mine" is a song written by American singer-songwriter Sara Bareilles for Waitress, her musical adaptation of the 2007 film.
 It was recorded by Bareilles for her fifth studio album, What's Inside: Songs from Waitress (2015), and was released to digital retailers as its lead single on September 25, 2015.

 The song was recorded by Jessie Mueller for the cast recording of the Broadway production of Waitress in 2016, and performed by Mueller and Bareilles at the 70th Tony Awards.
 The song was also featured as a bonus track on country singer Jennifer Nettles' Broadway album Always Like New ahead of her taking over the role of Jenna from Bareilles in October 2021.

 Composition

-"She Used to Be Mine" is a sentimental ballad written and composed by Sara Bareilles with a duration of four minutes and ten seconds (4:10).
-The song is instrumented primarily by the piano and also features guitar and drums.
+"She Used to Be Mine" is a sentimental ballad written and composed by Bareilles with a duration of four minutes and ten seconds (4:10).
+The song is accompanied primarily by the piano and also features guitar and drums.
 Bareilles' vocal performance has been described as "powerful", with a vocal range of F3 to D5.
 According to the digital sheet music published by Sony/ATV Music Publishing, the song is composed in the key of F major with a "moderately slow" tempo.
 Lyrically, the song discusses losing one's sense of self and struggling with changes in circumstances, sung from the perspective of the musical's protagonist, Jenna.
-In the Broadway production, it is usually played in the key of G-flat major, and was played in the key of G major for the original Boston production.
-When both Sara Bareilles and Betsy Wolfe took on the roles, the song was played again in F major.